leoherzog/WundergroundStationForwarder/README.md

   - If you are using your ham radio callsign as your station ID and you have received a validation code from NOAA CWOP support, set `cwopValidationCode` to your validation code on Line 65
   </details>

-4. Run the "Schedule" function with the `▷ Run` button in the toolbar.
+4. Run the "Schedule" function (not the "doPost" function) by selecting "Schedule" in the dropdown and pressing the `▷ Run` button in the toolbar.
 You're done!
 You can see it periodically running in the `☰▶` Executions tab on the left sidebar.
 This code is executed on Google's servers and does not require a computer to remain on.

 If you ever make changes to the API keys or enabled services, just run the **Schedule** function again.